rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 The ratio of bytes loaded to bytes used per memory request is actually shown in the memory workload analysis.
 For example, for [sample-1-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1-fixed.ncu-rep):
 ![alt text](image-12.png)
-**Figure 9:** DRAM Global Load Access Pattern warning for `sample-1-fixed.cpp`.
+**Figure 10:** DRAM Global Load Access Pattern warning for `sample-1-fixed.cpp`.

 We see that for each 32 bytes sector transmitted, "only" 28.4 are used.
 This is pretty good of course as this code is very simple.
 But for more complicated operations, such as numerical simulation on unstructured meshes, this can be very bad.
 This section of `ncu` is helpful to detect that precise issue and evaluate the efficiency of a solution.

-The "Source Counter" section also detects uncoalesced Global memory accesses, for instance in [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep), we can read: *This kernel has uncoalesced global accesses resulting in a total of 434661683 excessive sectors (74% of the total 590018216 sectors).*
+The *"Source Counter"* section also detects uncoalesced Global memory accesses, for instance in [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep), we can read: *This kernel has uncoalesced global accesses resulting in a total of 434661683 excessive sectors (74% of the total 590018216 sectors).*